RISE Fund: Racialized and Indigenous Supports for Equity

 2. Evaluation by a Selection Committee:

-Eligible applications are reviewed and evaluated by a citizen selection committee composed of members of the City’s Equity and Anti-Racism Advisory Committee.
+Eligible applications are reviewed and evaluated by a resident selection committee composed of members of the City’s Reconciliation, Equity, Diversity and Inclusion Advisory Committee.
 The committee members bring a wide range of lived and professional experiences, and are deeply committed to supporting community initiatives.
 Each application is evaluated individually and collectively, based on the eligibility and established criteria such as community impact, measurable outcomes, feasibility, creativity, sustainability and budget clarity.

 3. Funding Recommendations: